 - 1 This guidance updates the Office of Rail and Road (ORR) guidance on the assessment of new international passenger services published in June 2009.
 Since then, the legal framework has evolved, both at EU and domestic level.
-The guidance reflects mainly the changes made to legislation following the exit of the United Kingdom (UK) from the European Union (EU) and the new rules which came into force from 1 January 2021 at the end of the transition period following the exit of the UK from the EU. - 2 The applicable legislation as amended and retained in domestic legislation is set out in The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016, as amended (the Regulations) and in the Implementing Regulation (EU) 2018/1795 of 20 November 2018 laying down procedure and criteria for the application of the Economic Equilibrium Test (the Implementing Regulation).
-The Implementing Regulation (EU) 869/2014 of 11 August 2014 on new rail passenger services was repealed with effect from 12 December 2020. - 3 This guidance document covers the elements of the legislation regarding the operation of international passenger services that infrastructure managers, railway undertakings and relevant parties should be aware of and explains ORR's policy and processes.
+The guidance reflects mainly the changes made to legislation following the exit of the United Kingdom (UK) from the European Union (EU) and the new rules which came into force from 1 January 2021 at the end of the transition period following the exit of the UK from the EU. - 2 The applicable legislation as amended and retained in domestic legislation is set out in The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016, as amended (the Regulations). - 3 This guidance document covers the elements of the legislation regarding the operation of international passenger services that infrastructure managers, railway undertakings and relevant parties should be aware of and explains ORR's policy and processes.
 However, we do not seek to cover every aspect of the legislation.
-It is the responsibility of individual businesses to ensure that they are compliant with the law. - 4 The focus of the guidance is on these key areas: - Principal purpose test for international passenger services; and - Economic Equilibrium Test for international passenger services.
+It is the responsibility of individual businesses to ensure that they are compliant with the law. - 4 The focus of the guidance is on these key areas: - Principal purpose test for international passenger services; and - Economic Equilibrium Test for international passenger services with cabotage. - 5 This guidance document explains how ORR plans to assess new international rail passenger services.
+We set out how we intend to determine whether the principal purpose of a new passenger service is to carry passengers between stations located between the United Kingdom and a Member State (see chapter 3).
+We also set out the issues we consider relevant to assessing whether, based on evidence, we expect the new international passenger service competing with a public service contract to compromise that public service contract's economic equilibrium (chapter 4).